bruceravel/demeter/documentation/Athena/ui/glist.rst

 Copying groups
 --------------

-You can copy a group by hitting Shift-y or by selecting :quoted:`Copy group` from the Group menu.
+You can copy a group by hitting :kbd:`Alt`-:kbd:`y` or by selecting :quoted:`Copy group` from the Group menu.
 This makes an identical copy of the current group and places it at the end of the groups list.
 All parameters are identical and the data arrays in :demeter:`ifeffit` are all copied -- only the :demeter:`ifeffit` group name in different.

 Copying is very useful for examining how changes in parameter values propagate through the data processing.
 You can make one or more copies,